top of page

 Another thing I learned from my experience is that stroke is largely treatable.
 The faster people are treated, the more likely they are to recover.
 Nearly 2 million brain cells die every minute that a stroke is untreated.

 The American Stroke Association says that 2 out of 3 times it’s a bystander who makes the decision to call 911 on behalf of someone suffering a stroke.
 So, how do you know if someone is having a stroke?
-After my stroke, I learned the BE FAST test to check for the common symptoms of a stroke.
+After my stroke, I learned the FAST test to check for the common symptoms of a stroke.
 Check out this graphic… it’s easy to remember.

 Learn from me that you should seek medical help immediately even if you have any one of these symptoms.
 Additionally, if you ever have the “worst headache of your life” like I did get the ER as fast as possible.